Yogi Bear (film): Plot

-The Chief of Staff learns about the turtle and sends Jones to kidnap it.
+Brown and his chief of staff learns about the turtle and sends Jones to kidnap it.
 On the day that Brown is planning a press conference to begin the destruction of the park, Smith, Rachel, and the bears rescue the turtle and try to bring it to the media's attention.
 Jones, learning that he had been deceived by Brown, has a change of heart and helps the team bring the turtle to the press conference.
-Brown has his guards steal the turtle and informs the group that he will break the law in order to achieve his goals and expresses confidence that if Ranger Smith tells the world about his crimes, that no one will believe him.
+Brown has his guards steal the turtle and informs the group that he will break the law in order to achieve his goals and expresses confidence that if Smith tells the world about his crimes, that no one will believe him.

 While Brown gives his speech at the press conference, the gang recall that Rachel had installed a hidden camera in Boo-Boo's bow tie for her documentary, which had captured Brown's confession.
-While Yogi and Boo-Boo distract the security guards, Ranger Smith hooks up the camera to the jumbotron Brown is using for his press conference and shows the video, causing the crowd to turn against him.
+While Yogi and Boo-Boo distract the security guards, Smith hooks up the camera to the jumbotron Brown is using for his press conference and shows the video, causing the crowd to turn against him.
 Mayor Brown tries to deny that the confession was real, but is ultimately exposed after the turtle, having escaped from Brown's guards, reveals himself to the crowd.
 After Brown and his staff get into legal trouble for their crimes, Jellystone Park is reopened and becomes a great success with Smith reinstated as head ranger along with the turtle as the park's main attraction.
 Smith and Rachel admit their feelings for each other and embrace, while Yogi and Boo-Boo return to stealing picnic baskets.